Your garage is overflowing.

 Warehouse racking systems consist of several warehouse racks, which are industrial shelving units made of metal designed to store boxes or pallets in multiple levels of horizontal rows, stacked on top of each other.

 What are racking systems used for in warehouses?

-Businesses use racking systems to optimize their warehouse storage.
-Racking systems can double or triple your warehouse’s inventory holding capacity without increasing the square footage you pay for, making them a cost-effective solution for small businesses looking to maximize their warehousing storage space.
+Businesses use racking systems to optimise their warehouse storage.
+Racking systems can double or triple your warehouse’s inventory holding capacity without increasing the square footage you pay for, making them a cost-effective solution for small businesses looking to maximise their warehousing storage space.

 How much do warehouse racks cost?

 The cost of a racking system depends on the type of racking system you purchase.
 In general, the simpler the racking system, the less expensive it will be.

 Here is a list of various racking system designs, as well as descriptions and cost estimates (including installation) for each: